iamshouvikmitra/slate/README.md

 # Slate  📝
 Slate Notes takes html (or other data), compresses it into a URL fragment, and provides a link that can be shared.
 When it is opened, it renders that data on the receiver’s side.
 Its live [here](http://iamshouvikmitra.github.io/slate).

-#About
+# About
 Slate Notes are contained entirely within their own link.
 (Including this one!)
-This means they're...
+This means they're... <br>

 💼 Portable - you don't need a server to host them <br>
 👁 Private - nothing is sent to–or stored on–this server <br>